 What happens when you have high blood sugar?

-- Insulin is a hormone needed for proper control of blood sugar.
-In patients with type 2 diabetes, your pancreas does not make enough insulin, and/or the insulin that the pancreas makes does not work the way that it should.
-As a result, sugar in the blood cannot enter most cells and the liver makes too much sugar, causing blood sugar levels to get too high.
-The cells in your body are unable to use this sugar for energy and high blood sugar can cause serious long-term health problems.
+Insulin is a hormone needed for proper control of blood sugar.
+Specifically, insulin helps move sugar from your blood into most of your body’s cells, where sugar is used for energy.
+In patients with type 2 diabetes, the pancreas does not make enough insulin, and/or the insulin that the pancreas makes does not work the way that it should.
+As a result, sugar in the blood cannot enter most cells and the cells are unable to use this sugar for energy, while the liver makes too much sugar.
+This in turn, causes blood sugar levels to get too high, which can cause serious long-term health problems.

 High blood sugar symptoms